heartcombo/devise/README.md

 Alternatively, you can simply run the Devise generator.

 Keep in mind that those models will have completely different routes.
 They **do not** and **cannot** share the same controller for sign in, sign out and so on.
-In case you want to have different roles sharing the same actions, we recommend you to use a role-based approach, by either providing a role column or using [CanCan](https://github.com/ryanb/cancan).
+In case you want to have different roles sharing the same actions, we recommend you to use a role-based approach, by either providing a role column or using a dedicated gem for authorization.

 ### Other ORMs